thiagocapuano/waves-documentation/en/waves-client/transfers-and-gateways/buying-waves-using-card.md

 ![](/_assets/buying_waves_using_card_02.png)

 After you have filled the form, click on the **Continue** button and you will be forwarded to our gateway partner [Indacoin.com](https://indacoin.com/)
 Go through the verification and payment process and you'll receive your Waves within a few minutes.
+Full identity verification is required when you create the first purchase.
+All subsequent purchases will need only the providing of the card details.

 ![](/_assets/buying_waves_using_card_03.png)